 - (26) Include in the insured's loss file, all documentation used to verify or support determinations as specified in this paragraph. - (27) When the MCEU endorsement is in effect, applicable loss adjustment determinations and calculations are handled in accordance with current procedure for EUs.
-References to EUs and EPs in the LAM are applicable to MCEUs.
+References to ECs, EIs, and EUs in the LAM are applicable to MCEUs.
+ET is not available for MCEU.
 Refer to the CIH for more information regarding MCEUs.